-Screw Compensation: This value indicates whether mapping ballscrew compensation is enabled.
-When enabled a preset ballscrew map compensates for error along the entire ballscrew.
+Screw Compensation\: This value indicates whether mapping ballscrew compensation is enabled.
+Screw Compensation is similar to Lash Compensation (see above), but has differing compensations depending on the mapped locations along the axis.
+Screw Compensation is added to and works in conjunction with Lash Compensation.
 For more information, contact your dealer.
-It is recommended you enable ballscrew error compensation at all times.
+It is recommended that you enable ballscrew error compensation at all times. \ NOTE: It is recommended that a rehoming of the machine be done after changing Screw Compensation.